310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Hrmm… I don’t feel like there’s any reason to be afraid, though.
+Hmm… I don’t feel like there’s any reason to be afraid, though.

 There are people walking around in monster costumes, but only a few of them are realistic-looking.
 Most of them are just cute ones!